marc2332/tauri-deno-starter/readme.md

 # Deno 🦕 + Tauri

-This is a simple example of a Tauri app using esbuild and Deno to bundle the frontend with React.
+Starter template to build a Tauri app using Deno with esbuild to bundle the frontend with React.

 Prerequisites:
 - [Rust v1.60](https://www.rust-lang.org/)